crernst25/crernst25/_posts/2020-09-23-review-of-virtual-rome.md

 Using the interface, it isn't super clear what the purpose of the project is.
 I took the time to dig around the site and found out Nicholl's interests in light, but if I hadn't, the light tool's purpose might not be completely obvious.
 The bar to change the light is very clear on the right side of the model, so it obvious that this is something that you are supposed to use, but after trying it out, it is a little confusing to see that it only adjusts the lighting on the monument.

+Continuing, it would have been really helpful if there was a short tutorial option that showed new users how to use the model and introduce them to the tools.
+Even though this model is targeted at people studying Ancient Rome and the Colosseum in particular, it might be more available to other audiences if the general public can be instructed on how to use it.
+Further, people within the Classics field might not have a lot of experience with online models, and could benefit from that as well, since not every Ancient Rome enthusiast shares Nicholls' interest in virtual models.